-You'll love Cruisin with GTO Joe in Anchorage, Alaska and remembering those fun times.
+Would you like to go Cruisin with GTO Joe in Anchorage, Alaska and remember those fun times?

 “Excellent story on GTO Joe!”